Fierce advocacy is what we want to engage in, is it not? At the same time the fierce advocacy can cross over the line into rudeness.

-See, there is a lawyer in our city who is rude, belligerent, and patronizing to virtually everyone he comes across.
-He is like this to other lawyers, to self-represented litigants, to his staff, and to court personnel.
+There is one lawyer in our city who just doesn't get it.
+He is rude, belligerent, and patronizing to virtually everyone he comes across.
+He behaves this way to other lawyers, to self-represented litigants, to his staff, and to court personnel.
 It is my understanding that he has been reported to the law society for his conduct on many occasions.

 He seems to have great advocacy and horrendous rudeness mixed up.
-Despite him often being often successful in relation to the positions he takes, he is often successful at great expense to his clients, to his staff, and to himself.
-He has been practicing law for, like 30 years, and I am continually surprised he has not yet died from a heart attack due to the ongoing stress he pumps onto himself and the world around him.
+Despite often being successful in relation to the positions he takes, it is at great expense to his clients, to his staff, and to himself.
+He has been practicing law for 30 years, and I am continually surprised he has not yet died from a heart attack due to the ongoing stress he pumps onto himself and the world around him.
 When I deal with him, I tell myself "Rudeness is a weak man’s imitation of strength."

 I compare this to another lawyer in our city.
 This lawyer has also been practicing for more than 30 years.
 He is respectful to everyone with whom I have ever seen him interact.
 He comes across as calm.
 For his clients, he is a superb advocate.
 He gets great results.
 He gets the job done for his clients in a very effective way and only goes to court when he has to.

 Now, although I would not be described as "calm" by anyone, it is my view that being an effective lawyer does not mean being effectively rude.
 I have also certainly been guilty of being rude in the past.
 It is my goal to avoid being rude in future.

 When we are rude and are triggered personally by what is happening in our case, we become less effective as lawyers.
 In order to not become triggered, we have to ensure our mental and emotional houses are in order (so to speak).